• Skip to main content

 • Mix all the rub ingredients and thoroughly coat the entire outside of the bottom round roast including the sides with the mixture.

-½ cup Kosher Salt, ½ cup Black Pepper, ¼ cup Fresh minced garlic, 1 Tbsp Paprika, 1 Tbsp Dried rosemary or can substitute fresh rosemary, ½ Tbsp Onion Powder, 1 tsp Dried Thyme
+½ cup Kosher Salt, ½ cup Black Pepper, ¼ cup Fresh minced garlic, 1 tablespoon Paprika, 1 tablespoon Dried rosemary or can substitute fresh rosemary, ½ tablespoon Onion Powder, 1 teaspoon Dried Thyme

 applying seasoning to a bottom round beef roast